All Episodes

 Because I think the answer would be yes.

-I mean, what's interesting is rumblings from our old ally Israel that they're gonna have their coalition that failed over there is about to collapse and they'll go into another election.
+Because when you look at, I mean, you know, what's interesting, there's rumblings from our old ally, Israel, that they're going to have their coalition that failed over there is about to collapse and they'll go into another election.

 Probably Netanyahu will win and be prime minister again.